mattrhoden/mattrhoden/README.md

 | 🏠 Frameworks | Django |
 | 🧰 Tools | Jetbrains Pycharm, Docker |

-### 🥳 Fun Facts

-- I'm superstitious about traffic lights, if I watch them too closely they'll turn red, but I don't want to NOT watch.
-- Not to toot my own horn or anything, but the best latte's are made by me.
-- I'm a certified scuba diver, I trained with the safety off, straight in the ocean.

 ### :link: Connect with Me!

 <a href="https://www.linkedin.com/in/matthewrhoden/">